metosin/reitit/doc/basics/route_conflicts.md

 # Route Conflicts

-Many routing libraries allow multiple matches for a single path lookup.
-Usually, the first match is used and the rest are effecively unreachanle.
+Most routing libraries allow conflicting paths within a router.
+On lookup, the first match is used making rest of the matching routes effecively unreachable.
 This is not good, especially if route tree is merged from multiple sources.

-Reitit resolves this by running explicit conflicit resolution when a `router` is called.
+Reitit resolves this by running explicit conflicit resolution when a Router is created.
 Conflicting routes are passed into a `:conflicts` callback.
 Default implementation throws `ex-info` with a descriptive message.

 Examples router with conflicting routes: